Miaga-o/DiscreteNotes/Discrete_CH8.typ

   $

   - This implies that $gcd(330,156)=6$.
-  - Now, for each step of the original algorithm, we can equate the remainder to everything else:
+  - _Defining each remainder in terms of everything else:_
   $
     18 &= 330 - 156 dot 2 \
     12 &= 156 - 18 dot 8 \